Strategy is the Art

 Interface Critique

-Interface Critique is an academic platform, that facilitates trans-disciplinary dialogues about human-machine interaction.
+Interface Critique is an academic platform, that facilitates trans-disciplinary dialogues about human-computer interaction.

 Read more